eagletrt/handcart-sw/docs/main.md

 the can matrix.
 Note that the endianess is big (motorola).

+# Setup procedure

+First, you need to know what you’re doing, you’re going to work with High Voltage both AC and DC, that’s no joke.

+## Finding a good power source

+Brusa will be absorbing a maximum of 16A on a 230V AC 50Hz outlet, so a maximum of 3.6kW, if you’re using the tripolar connector there shouldn’t be any problem, otherwise if you’re using the tripolar to standard socket adaptor, make sure to check if the line is properly supporting the load.
+Usually it would just warm up the cables, but if you’re unlucky this could cause a fire, so BE CAREFUL.
+Note that it is possible to specify to the BRUSA how buc current to absorb.

+## Connecting the accumulator

+Depending on the accumulator (Chimera or Fenice) you have to choose the right cable.
+Turn off the TSMS key
+Turn off the PON switch
+Connect the accumulator and the brusa with the HV connector.
+With chimera make sure that it makes a good contact, sometimes the interlock will not be closed properly.
+Connect the two LV connectors to the accumulator, and the other end to the handcart.

+## Connecting brusa to 220

+Once a good power source has been found, connect the brusa to it.
+You’ll hear a “click” from the BRUSA.

+# Charge procedure

+Make sure that just the people needed are near the handcart, the presence of an ESO would be ideal in a not official environment, and required in a race environment.
+Turn ONthe TSMS key.
+From now on, the system could be at >400 DC volt.
+Turn ON the PON.
+Start the charging software, and then, start the charge.
+In case of any problem, push the red shutdown button in the handcart, this will stop the charge and close the AIRs of the accumulator.

+# Backup (Emergency) software

+Before starting, follow the set up procedure for the handcart.
+It is necessary to initialize the canbus on the raspberry pi, just execute [this](https://github.com/eagletrt/handcart/blob/master/utils/start-can.sh) script.
+If you need the handcart working as fast as possible, just download the [charge script](https://github.com/eagletrt/handcart/blob/master/utils/charge_script.py) from github, and execute it on the raspberry pi, you will be guided through the precharge process of the accumulator and the charge settings.

+!!!
+Warning : This software is DUMB, if you set a voltage, the brusa will deliver it, be careful!.
+!!!
+Warning: at the time of writing (18/09/2021) the script supports just chimera’s accumulator, this can be bypassed by reading the next note.
+!!!
+Tip: if you need to bypass the precharge check of the accumulator for any reason, you can set the variable “BYPASS_TS_CHECK” in the script to false, this way the script will not check the presence of the accumulator, and the brusa will work on anything it is attached to.

 # Resources & Useful links

 -   [here](https://www.brusa.biz/_files/drive/02_Energy/Chargers/NLG5/NLG5_BRUSA.html) you can find BRUSA's CAN messages